 to let it in: the whole human moment,

 immense and tiny, mortal, poor, but fine as the leafless

-of moonlit trees, picked out distinct in perfect shadow on
+of moonlit trees, picked out distinct in perfect shadow on the tarmac.

 Watch that Pavement . . .